Database Explorer

 Inserting special values:

-Values can include files, DateTime
+We can also pass files, DateTime

-objects, or SQL literals:
+objects, or SQL literals as values:

 $explorer->table('users')->insert([